fdciabdul/Vanced-Backup/README.md

 # Vanced-Backup
 Backup all Final Version of Youtube Vanced / Youtube Music / Vanced Manager

+ Since Vanced team killed by Google then i will share this APKs and the Source code

 Also you can direct download in here

 - Vanced Manager : https://files.aqinshare.my.id/upload/eOvMgRrt.apk